jclabgit/ai_bootcamp/AI_Engineering_Tools.md

 #### Hardware Requirements

 - **Processor:** A modern multi-core CPU (e.g., Intel Core i7/i9 or AMD Ryzen 7/9) is recommended for general tasks.
-If you're planning to work with deep learning, consider investing in a GPU (e.g., NVIDIA GeForce/RTX or dedicated GPUs like NVIDIA Tesla or AMD Radeon Instinct).
+If you plan to work with deep learning, consider investing in a GPU (e.g., NVIDIA GeForce/RTX or dedicated GPUs like NVIDIA Tesla or AMD Radeon Instinct).
 - **Memory (RAM):** At least 16GB of RAM is necessary, but 32GB or more is highly recommended for larger AI models and datasets.
 - **Storage:** A fast SSD (Solid State Drive) is ideal for your operating system and projects.
-You might also want a larger HDD (Hard Disk Drive) for storing extensive datasets.
+You might also want a larger HDD (Hard Disk Drive) to store extensive datasets.

 #### Operating System Options